Tellusant/docs/articles-posts/index.md

 ---
 title: "Articles & Posts —  This repository will over time contain all our substance-oriented articles and posts on LinkedIn.
 Medium, and elsewhere"
+description: "Search engines and AI bots cannot see through the firewalls on these sites (they at best get snippets), so we publish them here for posterity."
 image: https://tellusant.github.io/docs/assets/social-card.png
 ---
 # Articles & Posts